ddj116/trick/share/trick/virgo/README.md

                     #   to this actor's frame.
 For those using JEOD, you want
                     #   this to link to an appropriate T_parent_this alias.
     labels:   # The labels: sub-dict defines text that is rendered in the 3D
               #   scene.
-These can be static text or reference data_source aliases
+These can be static text or reference data_source aliases.
+              #   There is no limit to the number of labels an actor can have.
       myname:   # Required string representing user defined name for this label
         color:   # Optional list of 3 floats between 0.0-1.0 defining the
                  #   [red, green, blue] values of the color of this label